Atherton Laburnum Rovers F.C.: History

-The club were established as an under-14 team by Joe Riley in 1956, and were originally named Laburnum Rovers, named after Laburnum Playing Fields where they first played.
+The club were established as an under-14 team by Joe Riley in 1956, and were originally named Laburnum Rovers, named after Laburnum Playing Fields of the Laburnum Cotton Mill where they first played.
 They joined the Briarcroft Junior League in December that year despite the season already having started, as there was an odd number of teams due to other clubs dropping out; their first competitive fixture was a league cup game against Marsh Players A, which they lost 10–0.

 As the players exceeded the league's age limit, the club applied to join the Farnworth under-17s League.
-However it folded before the season started, and so the club applied to join the Leigh & District League instead, an open age competition.
+However it folded before the season started, and so the club applied to join the Leigh & District League instead, an open-age competition.
 In 1961 they joined the Bolton Combination.
 They won the Division Two and the Division Two Trophy in 1965–66, and after moving into a new ground in the summer of 1966, were promoted to Division One for the 1966–67 season.

 In 1980 the club joined Division Two of the Cheshire County League, but had to change their name as league rules required the name of the town to be included; as a result they became Atherton Laburnum Rovers.
 Two seasons later the league merged with the Lancashire Combination to form the North West Counties League, with Atherton placed in Division Two.
 In the 1984–85 season they won the Bolton Hospital Cup, beating Scotts Park United 3–1 in the final.